hi-chi/pipic/docs/guides/EXTENSION_DEVELOPMENT.md

 	`python3 <name>.py`
 16. Develop the extension; to recompile use:
 	`make`
 17. For testing and debugging purposes it can be useful to disable the use threads by setting `use_omp = False` among parameters of `advance()`.
-When commiting changes to git do not add copied/generated files.
+When committing changes to git do not add copied/generated files.

 ### When finished with the developments and tests, update and upload the branch: